adrianmarino19/mariobros-tictactoe-game/README.md

 <h3 align="center">Super Mario Bros Tic Tac Toe</h3>

 <p align="center"><b>By:</b> Adrian Marino</p>
-<p align="center"><b>Supervisors:</b> Gustavo Martín Vela & Pepe García</p>
+<p align="center"><b>Supervisors: Professor Carlos Izquierdo</b></p>

 <body>
     <h1>Mario's Nerdy Tic Tac Toe Game!</h1>
-    <h3>By Adrian Marino, Master in Computer Science</h3>
-        <p>My project consists of a Mario esque Tic-Tac-Toe game that using HTML, CSS, and JavaScript.
+        <p>Project consists of a Mario esque Tic-Tac-Toe game that using HTML, CSS, and JavaScript.
 The game is only playable between two people (unfortunately!) and displays a random programming joke when a player wins.
-If the result of the game is a draw, as a punishment Mario will not tell you a joke :).</p>
+If the game is drawn, as a punishment Mario will not tell you a joke :).</p>
-        <p>I got inspired to create this since I'm interested in game development (taking the gaming development electives next semester).
-Initially, I thought about starting with a more complex game (initially frogger, then flappy bird, etc.) but they were unfortunately too complex for my skills at the moment.
-So to start, I thought Tic Tac Toe was better.
-Also, this project gave me the chance to get my feet wet with JavaScript (but not going down the rabbit hole) while focusing on HTML and CSS as well.</p>
+        <p>This project gave me the chance to get my feet wet with JavaScript (but not going down the rabbit hole) while focusing on HTML and CSS as well.</p>

     <br>
     <h2>Link to the project</h2>